MicrosoftDocs/azure-devops-docs/docs/security/set-build-release-permissions.md

 ---
 title: Set build and release permissions in VSTS and TFS
-description: Grant or restrict access to build-release functions supported in Visual Studio Team Services and TFS ms.assetid:
+description: Grant or restrict access to build-release functions supported in VSTS and TFS ms.assetid:
 ms.prod: vs-devops-alm
 ms.technology: vs-devops-tfs